ShivanshiAg/Flight_delay_EDA_Prediction/README.md

 LightGBM	0.77	0.82	0.69
 CatBoost	0.78	0.83	0.70

-📌 Random Forest used as baseline
+📌 Random Forest used as baseline and to build relevant features for ensemble models

 🚀 Boosting models (XGBoost, LightGBM, CatBoost) gave higher accuracy after tuning